Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/weight-load-balancer/guide.en-gb.md

 ### Step 4: Confirm Traffic is Directed to the Active Member

-The member which weight is 0 will have an	Operating Status Draining.
+The member whose weight is 0 will have an	Operating Status `Draining`.
 Run the test script again:

 ```bash
 #!/bin/sh